OtherRealms/Action-Blocks-Guide/index.rst

 * **Method**, Pose Bone animation affects root translation using the method; MIN-The lowest value is used, MAX-Highest value is used to constrain, SUM-The total of values are used to constrain Root translation.
 * **Location/Rotation**, The axis which will be used for root motion.
 For objects, typically X,Y should be enabled for location and optionally Z for vertical climbs.
 Rotation is typically set to only the Z axis.
 For Bones.
 X and Z  with optionally Y. Rotation is usually on the Y axis.
   **Note:** These options should match the root's final local coordinate even if the parent or armature is rotated 90 degrees.
-* **Vertical Axis**, objects will typically use +Z up in world space with the exception of cameras which have +Y up.
-In pose pace bones are also +Y up.
+* **Vertical Axis**, Used for root motion offsets.
+Mesh objects and empties will typically use +Z up in world space with the exception of cameras which have +Y up.
+For armatures, pose space bones are also +Y up.
 Bones transforms are relative to parents and therefore have their own rotation matrices and can differ depending on rigging convention and source of armature.
 For example a root bone sourced from another software may be forward facing rather than vertical when imported.
-Used for root motion offsets.
-* **Forward Direction** , The typical facing direction for the actor.
+* **Forward Direction** , The original facing direction for the actor, rest pose (Armatures) in world space and prior to any object rotation.
 Used for root motion offsets.
-For bones the result is Bone +Y direction in World space.
-I.e a root bone with its tail pointing -Y in world space should be -Y, assuming this is also the characters preferred facing direction'.
+A root bone with its tail pointing -Y in world space should be -Y, assuming this is also the characters preferred facing direction'.

 Common Axis Settings
 ~~~~~~~~~~~~~~~~~~~~